Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Abstract

 \section{Abstract}

-Visual domain adaptation involves learning to classify images from a target visual domain using labels available in a different source domain.
-A range of prior work uses adversarial domain alignment to try and learn a domain invariant feature space, where a good source classifier can perform well on target data.
-This however, can lead to errors where class A features in the target domain get aligned to class B features in source.
-We show that in the presence of a few target labels, simple techniques like self-supervision (via rotation prediction) and consistency regularization can be effective without any adversarial alignment to learn a good target classifier.
-Our Pretraining and Consistency (PAC) approach, can achieve state of the art accuracy on this semi-supervised domain adaptation task, surpassing multiple adversarial domain alignment methods, across multiple datasets.
-Notably, it outperforms all recent approaches by 3-5\% on the large and challenging DomainNet benchmark, showing the strength of these simple techniques in fixing errors made by adversarial alignment.
+Most modern unsupervised domain adaptation (UDA) approaches are rooted in domain alignment, \ie, learning to align source and target features to learn a target domain classifier using source labels.
+In semi-supervised domain adaptation (SSDA), when the learner can access few target domain labels, prior approaches have followed UDA theory to use domain alignment for learning.
+We show that the case of SSDA is different and a good target classifier can be learned without needing alignment.
+We use self-supervised pretraining (via rotation prediction) and consistency regularization to achieve well separated target clusters, aiding in learning a low error target classifier.
+With our Pretraining and Consistency (PAC) approach, we achieve state of the art target accuracy on this semi-supervised domain adaptation task, surpassing multiple adversarial domain alignment methods, across multiple datasets.
+PAC, while using simple techniques, performs remarkably well on large and challenging SSDA benchmarks like DomainNet and Visda-17, often outperforming recent state of the art by sizeable margins.
+Code for our experiments can be found at \href{https://github.com/venkatesh-saligrama/PAC}{https://github.com/venkatesh-saligrama/PAC}.